oroinc/documentation/cookbook/user_custom_validation_constraints.rst

 How to Add custom User Validation Constraints
 =============================================

-The UserBundle from the Oro Platform already ships a set of `predefined validation constraints`_ for the ``User`` entity.
+The UserBundle from OroPlatform already ships a set of `predefined validation constraints`_ for the ``User`` entity.
 These rules are checked when a user is either being created or being modified.